What is Counseling Services?

 What do I do if there is a mental health emergency?

 Counseling Services provides crisis intervention for students who are experiencing a mental health crisis.
 During normal working hours, students may call 618-650-2842 to request a same day appointment to discuss urgent situations.
 Our staff is available for emergencies and consultations from 8:00 to 4:30 M-F during the regular school year.
 For assistance after normal working hours, call SIUE Campus Police at 911.
 Please read our emergency information for more details.

 What if I have to cancel or reschedule an appointment?

-Call 650-2842 to cancel or reschedule.
-We require that you call 24 hours in advance so that we can schedule someone else for that hour.
+Please call 618-650-2842 to cancel or reschedule.
+We expect that you notify the office by 8:00 am the day of your scheduled appointment if you are unable to keep an an appointment so that we can schedule someone else for that hour.
+Clients who fail to do so will have their sessions marked as a "no show" and will result in the no-show fee.
 Your active participation in the counseling process is necessary for progress to be made.
 Repeatedly missed or canceled appointments may result in a discontinuation of services and a referral to a more appropriate health service provider.
 Please see the "Attendance Policies" under Policies and Procedures.